fluteds/batch/readme.md

 - Enable Standby instead of Hibernate - Switch powerstate from hibernation (slow) to standby
 - Get apps access for Administrator Account - Enable access to applications for the administrator account
 - Clear Pinned Taskbar - Unpins everything from the taskbar
-- Delete Search - Deletes all File Explorer search history - also removes pinned items from the file explorer
+- Delete Search - Deletes all File Explorer search history.
+This also removes pinned items from the file explorer

-## Run on Startup
+### Run on Startup

 - Press the `⊞ Win`+`R` keyboard shortcut to launch the `Run` dialogue.